-With the Coronavirus pandemic spreading all over the globe at the unprecedented rate, the danger these construction workers are exposed has skyrocketed.
-Due to the soaring anxiety, fear of getting sick and getting their sites closed, the employers, land - owners, developers and general contractors are choosing speed over safety.
-They expect the workers to rush, scramble and make sure that the job is done as soon as possible.
-In addition, the construction workers are understandably working faster and with less caution so that they can escape the virus and be with their families at home.
-The result is an even greater increase of construction accidents that was inevitable.
-As a results, it's more important than ever for you to seek an experienced construction worker injury lawyer in NYC.
+As the Coronavirus pandemic spread all over the globe at an unprecedented rate, the danger these construction workers were exposed to has skyrocketed.
+Due to the soaring anxiety, fear of getting sick and getting their sites closed, the employers, land-owners, developers and general contractors were choosing speed over safety.
+They expected the workers to rush, scramble and make sure that the job was done as soon as possible.
+In addition, the construction workers were understandably working faster and with less caution so that they could escape the virus and be with their families at home.
+The result was an even greater increase of construction accidents that was inevitable.
+Today, it's more important than ever for you to seek an experienced construction worker injury lawyer in NYC.

 Other Essential Construction Approved:

-According to the DOB’s Bulletin, “emergency construction” is permitted to continue until further notice.
-The construction which was previously defined as a “project necessary to protect health and safety of the occupants”, has now been clarified to include: a) emergency work ordered by the DOB, b) restoration of essential services – heat, hot water, cold water, gas, electricity or other utility services and c) work necessary for corrective action that “severely affects life, health, safety, property, or significant number of persons.”
-Emergency construction is further articulated by the Bulletin as construction “required to continue to the extent that it would be unsafe to allow work to remain undone” but may “continue only until it is safe to shut the site.”
+The construction which was allowed included: a) emergency work ordered by the DOB, b) restoration of essential services – heat, hot water, cold water, gas, electricity or other utility services and c) work necessary for corrective action that “severely affects life, health, safety, property, or significant number of persons.”
+Emergency construction was further articulated by the Bulletin as construction “required to continue to the extent that it would be unsafe to allow work to remain undone” but may “continue only until it is safe to shut the site.”

 After the nonessential construction worksite restrictions were put in place, over 400 new “emergency work” permits were filed with the DOB in just one week.
-Many sites that were originally shut down are up and running again.
-According to the DOB, however, the number of these sites comes nowhere near the number of non-essential work that is still on pause.
+Many sites that were originally shut down were up and running again.

-The ones still working on these sites, including all of the electricians, plumbers and utility workers, are back on these sites and facing greater dangers than ever.
-Since nobody knows when the construction work will be back to normal, employers are focused on getting as many projects done in the shortest amount of time as possible, instead of safety precautions for construction workers.
+The ones who remained working on these sites, including all of the electricians, plumbers and utility workers, faced greater dangers than ever.
+Since nobody knew when the construction work would be back to normal, employers focused on getting as many projects done in the shortest amount of time as possible, instead of safety precautions for construction workers.
 This itself creates almost impossible working conditions for construction workers and chances of them getting injured are greater than ever.
-It is not surprising that the amount of construction accidents is skyrocketing right now.
+It is not surprising that the amount of construction accidents is skyrocked.

 Contact Us for Help with Your Essential Worker Accident Claim